 What I am saying is that those who know only imputed righteousness will not be resurrected and caught up to meet the Commander in Chief in the air when He appears.

-- First, it almost exclusively refers to righteous behavior not imputed righteousness.
+- It almost exclusively refers to righteous behavior, not imputed righteousness.

-- Second, any number of people, beginning with Noah, were termed “righteous.”
+- A number of people, beginning with Noah, were termed “righteous.”
 There always have been righteous people in the world; and there always have been wicked people in the world.

 God has regard for people, saved or unsaved, who behave righteously.